HubertJan/tkinter-chess/README.md

-# TkinterChess - A Chess game written in Python with Tkinter
+# TkinterChess - A chess game written in Python with Tkinter

 TkinterChess is a simple chess game, fully written in Tkinter.